Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Superstructure optimization with mixtures

 \subsection{Process-specific constraints}

 Process-specific constraints are superimposed onto the general framework of the MIQCP formulation to enforce component-wise mass balances and ensure physicochemical feasibility of individual processes.
 These constraints restrict the admissible material flows such that only designated chemical species are permitted to enter or exit specific process streams in accordance with the underlying reaction stoichiometry and process function.
 For instance, within all electrolysis technologies, only \ce{H2O} is allowed as an input to the first inlet port, while the output streams are strictly limited to pure \ce{H2} and pure \ce{O2} at designated outlet ports.
-This behavior is mathematically enforced via the following constraints and binary variables:
+This behavior is mathematically enforced \emph{via} the following constraints and binary variables:

 These equality constraints ensure that the component-specific flow indicators are activated exclusively when the associated electrolysis process is selected for installation.
-Similar constraints are used to model the remaining superstructure optimization processes, with a full list of equations provided in the Supplementary Information to this article.
+Here, the abbreviations AEC, PEMEC, and SOEC stand for the three electrolyzer types considered in this study: alkaline electrolysis cells (AEC), proton exchange membrane electrolysis cells (PEMEC), and solid oxide electrolysis cells (SOEC).
+A detailed description of these processes is given later in \autoref{Paragraph: Water electrolysis}.
+Similar constraints to \autoref{EQ: 43}-\autoref{EQ: 45} are used to model the remaining superstructure optimization processes, with a full list of equations provided in Subsection B.1.\@ of the SI to this article.

-To steer the optimization toward a desired production outcome, a fixed mass flow rate target is imposed on the primary outlet stream of the FT synthesis process.
+To steer the optimization toward a desired production output, a fixed mass flow rate target is imposed on the primary outlet stream of the FT synthesis process.
 Specifically, the following constraint is introduced to enforce a fixed production rate:

-In addition to meeting this quantitative production benchmark, qualitative specifications pertaining to product composition are enforced to favor the generation of the \ce{C8}–\ce{C16} kerosene hydrocarbon fraction.
-This compositional tuning is realized via inequality constraints that suppress the relative formation of undesired byproducts (namely, lighter gasoline-range hydrocarbons and heavier diesel-range compounds) by requiring their combined mass fractions (along with waste water) not to exceed that of the kerosene fraction in the FT product stream
+In addition to meeting this quantitative production target, qualitative specifications pertaining to product composition are enforced to favor the generation of the desired \ce{C8}–\ce{C16} kerosene hydrocarbon fraction.
+This compositional tuning is realized \emph{via} inequality constraints that suppress the relative formation of undesired byproducts (namely, lighter gasoline-range hydrocarbons and heavier diesel-range compounds) by requiring their combined mass fractions (along with waste water) not to exceed that of the kerosene fraction in the FT product stream